Cosmetology State Board Practical Exam 2026: Your Complete Guide

 NIC vs. State-Specific Exams

-Most states use the NIC (National-Interstate Council of State Boards of Cosmetology) standardized exam.
-Some states have their own format:
+Most states license through the NIC (National-Interstate Council of State Boards of Cosmetology) exam content, delivered at testing centers run by PSI or Prometric.
+A handful of states write their own exams:

 | Exam Type | States | Key Difference |